hack-earth/swift-earth/README.md

 ### Use GitHub diffs as training data

-Given a commit to a public repo on GitHub, we can back out any little piece of the commit to see a hypothetical just-prior state where another change (known to us from the commit) was needed.
+Given a commit to a public repo on GitHub, we can back out a portion of a commit to see a hypothetical work-in-progress (WIP) state.

-Given that just-prior state, think like a programmer.
+Given that WIP state, think like a programmer.
 Does it compile?
 If not, what are the error messages?
 Read the source.

 ### [Integrate with the Swift Compiler's Semantic Analysis](https://www.polidea.com/blog/how-to-build-swift-compiler-based-tool-the-step-by-step-guide/)